-There is no doubting their popularity.
 There are hundreds of models available, from individual steam baths to outdoor timber saunas for the whole family.
 However, the range of different sizes, materials, and the use of either steam or infrared technologies can make choosing difficult.
 The following article investigates the various options and focuses on finding the best home sauna for a variety of aesthetic and practical needs.

-- BEST OVERALL: HEATWAVE Radiant Saunas 2-Person Hemlock Infrared
+- BEST OVERALL: Heatwave Radiant Saunas 2-Person Hemlock Infrared

 - BEST BANG FOR THE BUCK: SereneLife Full Size Infrared Home Spa | One Person